Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the OnPremVM virtual machine console, the previous command is called out.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image110.png "OnPremVM virtual machine console")

-41. After the updates complete, install the Azure Guest Agent for Linux on the VM using the following commands
+41. After the updates complete, install the Azure Guest Agent for Linux on the VM using the following commands:
     ```
     sudo apt-get install walinuxagent -y
     ```